 In a turn of events Monty Python could’ve written, a giant, inflatable Moon recently tore loose from a Mid-Autumn Festival in China’s Henan province.
 It flew down a city street as officials chased it.
+The Guardian has a glimpse of the hilarious getaway in the video below, which seems to have been wholly harmless.
+Although if the incident looks familiar, that’s because it’s happened before.

 The Mid-Autumn Festival is an important festival in China, according to China Highlights.
 The festival traditionally falls on the 15th day of the eighth month of the Chinese lunar calendar.
 And people celebrate it by gathering for dinners, lighting lanterns, and honoring the Moon.